Menu

 • May reserve blocks of slips for “annual” cruises that are known to be in-demand as needed.

-• Organizes a Cruise Kick-off Party prior to the sailing season (see Cruise Kick-off Party below).
+• Organizes a Cruise Kick-off Meeting prior to the sailing season (see Cruise Kick-off Meeting below).

 • Provides support and assistance to Individual Cruise Captains as needed.